balena-io/docs/pages/nonjs.md

 }
 ```

-Where you can run arbitrary commands in `deps.sh` (or run whatever you like.)
+You can run arbitrary commands in `deps.sh`, of course you can name this

-The default base image we use is [raspbian][raspbian], so see their
-documentation to determine available packages, default paths for things, etc.
+whatever makes most sense to your project.

+Code deployed using Resin.io runs on [Raspbian][raspbian] (i.e. our current
+[Docker][docker] [base image][base_image] is a Raspbian image) - review
+the [Raspbian repository][raspbian_repo] for a list of available packages.

 ### Script Errors

-Note that it's wise to include the following commands to cause errors to result
+It's wise to add the following directions to bash files you use, in order to
-in a script exit, both in individual commands and piped-to commands:-
+make errors in any command cause the script to exit immediately:-

 ```bash
 set -o errexit